okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 When this controller is created with `kubectl`, you will see that the two pods are created with a differing suffix.

 Now we have horizontally scaled this pod.

+If one of these pods is now deleted, the master node will automatically schedule a new one.